Make a Watering Can with a Plastic Bottle

 The manufacturing steps:

-- Filling: Fill the bottle with water (preferably rainwater!).
+- The filling: Fill the bottle with water (rainwater preferably!).

-- Watering: Screw on the cap, turn the bottle upside down and squeeze lightly.
+- The Watering: Screw on the cap, turn the bottle over, and press lightly.

-Plastic is practical, but for your interior decoration, opt for something timeless.
+Plastic is practical, but for your interior decoration, opt for the timeless.

-Method 2: The Sprinkler Nozzle (The precise option)
+Method 2: The Watering Nozzle (The precise option)

 If you find that piercing the cap lacks precision, there are specific nozzles that screw directly onto standard soda or water bottles.

-Going on holiday?
-Your bottles can become guardians for your plants.
+Going on vacation?
+Your bottles can transform into guardians for your plants.

-The principle is simple: create a self-watering system by turning the bottle upside down in the ground.
-The water will flow out slowly to maintain moisture.
+The principle is simple: create a system ofAutonomous Wateringby turning the bottle planted in the soil upside down.
+Water will slowly drain to maintain humidity.

-Tip: For greater reliability during your holidays, opt for ceramic cones or adjustable drip irrigation kits rather than the simple hole in the cap which risks getting clogged with soil.
+Tip: For more reliability during your holidays, prefer ceramic cones or adjustable drip irrigation kits rather than a simple hole in the cap, which risks getting clogged with soil.

 Making your own tools is fun, but nothing replaces the comfort and style of a real gardening tool.